 Location: 5, Agio Deka Street, Chania

-Traditionally considered one of the many instagrammable places in Chania, this small restaurant is located in a tiny ally of the old town.
+Traditionally considered one of the many instagrammable places in Chania, this small restaurant is in a tiny ally of the old town.

 Do not miss their platter of Cretan starters, and go for the cold spaghetti with zucchini if the temperatures in town are high!